-If your child/children were born in February/March/April/May you can register the birth at Wolverhampton Register Office.
-Visit Register a birth and fill in the form provided.
+If your baby was born in Wolverhampton you can register the birth at Wolverhampton Register Office.
+Visit Book a Birth Registration Appointment and fill in the form provided.
 You will then be contacted to arrange an appointment.

 All registrations have to be carried out face to face.
 Where possible can we ask: